Modeling spatial tail dependence with Cauchy convolution processes: Modeling

 \end{prop}}

-{The result of Proposition~\ref{prop1-EVlim1} shows that max-stable processes resulting from Cauchy convolution processes are from the class of moving maximum processes (see, e.g., \citealp{deHaan:1984}, \citealp{Schlather:2002}, \citealp{Strokorb.etal:2015} and the references therein), whose stable tail dependence function is of form given above.
-Such extreme-value processes admit the stochastic representation
+{The result of Proposition~\ref{prop1-EVlim1} implies that max-stable processes resulting from Cauchy convolution processes are from the class of moving maximum processes (see, e.g., \citet{deHaan:1984,Schlather:2002,Strokorb.etal:2015} and the references therein), whose stable tail dependence function is of form given above.
+Such extreme-value processes, arising as limits of properly renormalized pointwise block maxima of Cauchy convolution processes \eqref{eq-convmodel} with block size tending to infinity, admit the stochastic representation

 where $\{(\xi_i,\ss^*_i)\}$ are points from a Poisson process on $(0,\infty)\times \mathbb R^2$ with intensity $\xi^{-2}\d \xi \times \d\ss^*$.
-The limit process in \eqref{eq:movingmaximum} is max-stable and has unit Fr\'echet margins, i.e., $\Pr\{Z_{\rm EV}(\ss)\leq z\}=\exp(-1/z)$, $z>0$.
+The process in \eqref{eq:movingmaximum} is max-stable and has unit Fr\'echet margins, i.e., $\Pr\{Z_{\rm EV}(\ss)\leq z\}=\exp(-1/z)$, $z>0$.
 A prominent example is the model introduced by \citet{Smith1990}, where the kernel has the shape of a Gaussian density, but the class is much wider than this specific example.
 We also note that \citet{Fasen2005} obtained a result similar to Proposition~\ref{prop1-EVlim1} for continuous-time mixed moving average processes.
 Similarly, \citet{Rootzen2005} studied the tail properties of stable moving average processes and established continuity of sample paths of these processes.}